Wenzelia

 Wenzelia is a genus of flowering plants belonging to the family Rutaceae.

-It is native to the Philippines, New Guinea, Solomon Island and Fiji.
+It is native to the Philippines, New Guinea, the Solomon Islands, and Fiji.

 Known species

 As accepted by Plants of the World Online:

 Taxonomy

 The genus name of Wenzelia is in honour of Chester A. Wenzel (1882–1929), an American teacher, cattle rancher and plant collector in the Philippines.

 It was first described and published in Philipp.
 J. Sci., Section C, Vol.10 on page 272 in 1915.